bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >
 >Download and save `Lloyd.tree` in the folder containing your XML file.
 Find the BEAST2 executable in **BEAST_2.X.X** (depending on your version) **> bin**.
 Right-click on the **beast** executable and select **Create shortcut** on Windows or **Make alias** on Mac.
 Cut and paste the created shortcut/alias into the folder containing your analysis files.
 If you open your **terminal** and navigate to the folder containing your files, you should now be able to run the analysis through the terminal using `beast dinosaur_coal.xml` (or `beast dinosaur_coal_final.xml` if you're using our ready-made version).

-The analysis should take about XX minutes to run.
+The analysis should take about 15 minutes to run.
 In the meantime, you can start setting up the fossilised-birth-death XML.

 ## Setting up the Fossilised-Birth-Death Skyline analysis